grompe/BTWTweak/patcher/readme.txt

 - Fixed compatibility with BTW version "4.A7 Squid A Swimming".

+- Patcher now reports BTWTweak version at startup and patching.

 - Fixed occasional severe hunger loss while climbing ladders and ropes as sometimes server thought it was continuous jumping.
   For BTW versions before 4.A7 Squid A Swimming: